mattiasjahnke/arduino-projects/README.md

 * *Project type: Arduino IDE (.ino)*

-Turns your Arduino UNO in to a one-button keyboard using morse code.
+Turns your Arduino UNO (which is the easiest of all the arduino configurations to understand and use) in to a one-button keyboard using morse code.

 ### [hue-motion](../master/hue-motion)